 Application for permanent residence: you, including your spouse or common-law partner and dependent children (if applicable), may then apply to IRCC to become permanent residents of Canada under the Provincial Nominee class

-Experience: Within last 5 years:3+ years of experience as a business owner-manager, OR, 4+ years of experience as a senior manager, OR, a combination of 1+ year of experience as a business owner-manager and 2+ years of experience as a senior manager.
+Experience: Within the last 5 years:3+ years of experience as a business owner-manager, OR, 4+ years of experience as a senior manager, OR, a combination of 1+ years of experience as a business owner-manager and 2+ years of experience as a senior manager.

 Net worth: At least $300,000

 Education: Obtained a post-secondary credential, OR, experience as an active business owner-manager for at least 3 of the last 5 years with 100% ownership in the business

 Business proposal: You must submit a business proposal to establish a new business in B.C. and be referred by an enrolled community

 Job creation: Must create at least one full-time equivalent job for a Canadian citizen or permanent resident of Canada